Chapter 44

 "[7] The LORD said, "I have indeed seen the misery of my people in Egypt.
 I have heard them crying out because of their slave drivers, and I am concerned about their suffering.
 [8] So I have come down to rescue them from the hand of the Egyptians and to bring them up out of that land into a good and spacious land, a land flowing with milk and honey--the home of the Canaanites, Hittites, Amorites, Perizzites, Hivites and Jebusites.
 [9] And now the cry of the Israelites has reached me, and I have seen the way the Egyptians are oppressing them.
 [10] So now, go.
 I am sending you to Pharaoh to bring my people the Israelites out of Egypt.""

-To reveal to Pharaoh, the Egyptians and the children of Israel that He is God and that the nation of Israel is to be released from their bondage,
+To reveal to Pharaoh, the Egyptians and the children of Israel that He is God and that the nation of Israel was to be released from their bondage,

 As an example, let us read about the plague of locusts.